KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/crop_and_transform/rotate_and_shear.rst

 .. contents::

-This would appear to be the `Affine <http://www.mltframework.org/bin/view/MLT/FilterAffine>`_ MLT filter as defined in rotation.xml  (/usr/share/kde4/apps/kdenlive/effects)
+This would appear to be the `Affine <https://www.mltframework.org/plugins/FilterAffine/>`_ MLT filter as defined in rotation.xml (/usr/share/kdenlive/effects/).

-Rotate clip in any 3 directions
+Rotate clip in any 3 directions.

 This screen shot shows settings for Rotate and Shear that can correct wide-screen footage shot while holding the camera the wrong orientation.

 Do a rotate X of 900 units (the units are in tenths of a degree).
-You can also adjust the size with this  effect
+You can also adjust the size with this effect.

 .. image:: /images/Kdenlive_Rotate_and_shear.png
    :align: left
    :alt: Kdenlive_Rotate_and_shear

 https://youtu.be/WadSGu05HAw